 Isla de Lobos

 South America is known for its warm climate and beautiful beaches.
-Playa Mansa and Playa Brava are both popular beaches in the area.
+Within the Punta del Este area, both Playa Mansa and Playa Brava are popular choices, the latter also home to an unusual sculpture titled La Mano (The Hand) which emerges from the sand.